Ondas Holdings Inc. (ONDS) Stock: A Year of Stock Market Ups and Downs

-The 52-week high and low prices can offer valuable insights into a stock’s current standing and prospects for future performance.
-Ondas Holdings Inc.’s current trading price is -79.90% away from its 52-week high, while its distance from the 52-week low is 48.01%.
-The stock’s price range for this period has been between $0.78 and $5.72 The company’s shares, which are part of the Technology sector, had a trading volume of approximately 0.99 million for the day, a number notably higher than the average daily volume of 0.34 million over the last three months.
+A stock’s 52-week high and low prices can offer a wealth of information about its current standing and prospective future performance.
+Ondas Holdings Inc.’s current trading price is -79.23% away from its 52-week high, while its distance from the 52-week low is 51.87%.
+The stock’s price range for this time frame has been between $0.78 and $5.68.
+The trading volume of the company’s shares in the Technology reached around 0.95 million for the day, which was evidently higher than the average daily volume of 0.39 million over the last three months.

-The present stock price for Ondas Holdings Inc. (ONDS) is $1.15.
-In the last trading session, the stock made a considerable jump, reaching $1.20 after an opening price of $1.06.
-The stock briefly fell to $1.04 before ending the session at $1.03.
+The current stock price for Ondas Holdings Inc. (ONDS) is $1.18.
+The stock experienced a significant increase during the last trading session, reaching $1.4999 after opening at $1.44.
+It dipped to a low of $1.14 before ultimately closing at $1.39.

 3 Tiny Stocks Primed to Explode